Space-time approximation of stochastic $p$-Laplace systems: Introduction

 The deterministic analogue of \eqref{eq:}, which reads as

 with a given function $\bff$, seems to be well understood.
 Existence of a unique weak solution follows from the classical monotone operator theory.
 Also the regularity of solutions is well-known, see \cite{DiFr,DuMiSt,LaUrSo,Wi}.

 For the numerical approximation of \eqref{eq:0} one approximates the time-derivative by a difference quotient and solves in every (discrete) time-step a stationary problem.
 The latter one finally has to be approximated by a finite element method.
 In order to understand the convergence properties of the scheme it proved beneficial to introduce the nonlinear quantity which linearizes the approximation error in a certain sense.
 Starting from the paper \cite{BaLi1} it has been known that the correct way to express the error is through the quasi-norm

 as a distance of functions $\bfu,\bfv\in W^{1,p}(\mathcal{O})$.
 This led to optimal convergence results for finite element based space-time approximations of \eqref{eq:0} in \cite{DER} for all $1<p<\infty$ (suboptimal results have been obtained in \cite{BaLi2}).
-More precisely, it was shown that